bloemj/AUC_TM_2024/projects/README.md

 The project is the main grading item of the course.
 It will allow you to choose a dataset and question of interest, and run an analysis all the way to communicating its results.
 A project should be an analysis of a question or topic of interest, using text data.
 You can use the techniques we have seen in class and/or others as well.

+**The AUC Code of Conduct applies to this assignment: please only submit your group's work and reference sources where applicable.**

 *Each group must have a GitHub (or GitLab) repository and use it to provide regular updates (see below).*

 ## Timeline